nodeca/nodeca/docs/nodeca-technical/server-modules.md

 available:

 ```
-env:                    # this.env, in context
+env                     # `this` context of actions/filters
+  extras                # shared storage for data (used for helpers)

+  helpers               # helpers added by filters and available in views
     t                   # babelfish.t proxy, without `language` param
-  permissions           # sandbox for calculated permissions cache
-  format                # (Optional) Used to force response format,
-                        #  when existing view is now enougth (big XML, RSS...)

   origin
     http                # When request comes from HTTP, this will contain real